erlikh/modularity-rails/README.md

 # Modularity::Rails [![Build Status](https://secure.travis-ci.org/kevgo/modularity-rails.png)](http://travis-ci.org/#!/kevgo/modularity-rails)

-Makes the [Modularity CoffeeScript](http://github.com/kevgo/modularity-coffeescript) library available to Rails 3.1 applications.
+Makes the [Modularity CoffeeScript](http://github.com/kevgo/modularity-coffeescript) library and related modules available to Rails 3.1 applications.

-Modularity is a pattern and framework for lightweight object-oriented JavaScript that allows to compose functionally rich web pages in a clean and testable way out of well structured and reusable components.
+Modularity is a framework for lightweight component-oriented CoffeeScript.
+It allows to compose functionally rich web pages in a clean, intuitive, and testable way out of well structured and reusable components.
+It scales very well with complexity.

 ## Authors